NixOS/nix/doc/manual/src/command-ref/nix-shell.md

   - `--keep` *name*\
     When a `--pure` shell is started, keep the listed environment variables.

+  - [`--no-out-link`]{#opt-no-out-link}\
+    Do not create a symlink to the output path.
+This is the default.
+    Note that as a result the output does not become a root of the garbage collector, and so might be deleted by `nix-store --gc`.

+  - [`--out-link`]{#opt-out-link} / `-o` *outlink*\
+    Create a symlink to the output path of the shell environment.
+The output will then become a root of the garbage collector and will not be deleted by `nix-store --gc`.

 The following common options are supported: